Restaurant Surfaces and COVID-19: What To Know

 The best way to ensure a hygiene-centric culture in your restaurant is to continually reinforce it and train with it as part of your standard operating procedures.
 With the unfortunate reality of restaurant turnover, you can ensure some consistency in your cleaning standards by keeping your restaurant employee handbook up to date, and by referring to it often.

-If you employ feature-rich restaurant technology, like a kitchen display system or restaurant management platform, many will allow you to program it to send out reminders.
+If you employ feature-rich restaurant technology, like a kitchen display system or front-of-house solution, many will allow you to program it to send out reminders.
 You can use these to prompt staff members, directly on the screen, to wash hands, wipe surfaces, or any other cleaning tasks.

 What to Use?

 To disinfect the surfaces in your restaurant correctly, seek disinfectants with an Environmental Protection Agency (EPA)-registered “Hard/Contact Surface” disinfectant.
 You might also try those disinfectants with an EPA “emerging viral pathogen” claim.
 These purport to slow the spread of viruses that, like COVID-19, are still developing.

 Though most disinfectants work the same way, follow the label instructions on using them.
 Try to pay attention to how long you should wait between disinfecting a surface and using it again.
 When you clean any surface, especially food-contact surfaces like a counter, thoroughly rinse it with potable water after using disinfectants.